uc-cdis/gen3-helm/docs/kubernetes-in-docker.md

 helm upgrade --install gen3 gen3/gen3 -f ./values.yaml
 ```

-# Optional: metrics and traces
+# Optional: metrics, traces, and profiles

-To see the metrics and traces your services emit, see [local-observability.md](local-observability.md).
+To see the metrics, traces, logs, and profiles your services emit, see [local-observability.md](local-observability.md).